amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 ### Objective

-This repository deploys an **Enterprise-Grade Cloud Foundation** in Azure using Bicep.
-It follows the **Microsoft Cloud Adoption Framework (CAF)** and **Zero-Trust principles** to build a "Hardened Shell" for production workloads.
+This repository deploys an **Enterprise-Grade Cloud Foundation** in Azure using modular Bicep.
+Designed for heavily **regulated environments (Banking/Financial Services)**, it implements the **Microsoft Cloud Adoption Framework (CAF)** and **Zero-Trust architecture** to build a "Hardened Shell" for production workloads.

-This project serves as a comprehensive SecOps lab for demonstrating Identity-based access, Perimeter Security, and Governance-as-Code.
+Beyond solving the standard infrastructure deployment, this project also serves as a comprehensive Purple Team / Cyber Risk lab, demonstrating Identity-based access, Layer 7 Perimeter Security, Continuous Compliance, and Automated Threat Hunting.

 ### Architecture Overview: